iasonrap/mlops31/reports/README.md

 $ pip list
 $ pip freeze > requirements.txt
 from the conda environment we have created for the project.
 During the implementation of the project we made sure that each one of use was updating their requirements.txt file and merge them all together at main branch.
 We ended up having lots of lines that thew weren't required for the project anymore so at the end of the project we used
 $ deptry . in order to find and discard any libraries or frameworks we do not need to include.
+In addition to this, we have enabled dependabot, which should help keep packages used up to date.

 ### Question 5